Financial-Times/o-tracking/README.md

 oTracking.page(pageConfig);
 ```

-##### oTracking.click.init
+##### oTracking.click

-Call the `oTracking.click.init` method to track click events.
+Call the `oTracking.click` method to track click events.
 Pass the category you would like the click events to have as an argument:

 - If the element being clicked is a link which goes to a page on the same domain as the current page, o-tracking will put the tracking data into a queue to send to Spoor at a later time.
 - Add the attribute `data-o-tracking-skip-queue` to the element to send the data to Spoor immediately.